t0lik/tree-vue-docs/source/api/options.md

 ## Edit node caption
 The edit mode are turned on by setting `options.canEdit=true`.
 To start editing a selected node press the **F2** key or perform **double-click** on the node caption.
+By default the prop of a node that is indicated in `options.nameProp` will be edited.
+You can set a prop that is different from `options.nameProp` by setting `options.editNameProp`.
+In contract with `options.nameProp` the `options.editNameProp` cannot be a function and a simple prop only.

 To save changes and exit the mode press **Enter**.
 To cancel editing without saving changes press **Esc**.